Client Advisory: CMS Takes Action to Prepare Health Care Facilities to Respond to the Coronavirus (COVID-19) Threat

 Surveyors may also look at Governing Body or QAPI requirements that may relate to infection control or care issues while off-site.

 CMS is attempting to take swift action to combat the impending threat posed by COVID-19.
 CMS hopes that these survey changes will allow surveyors and facilities to heavily focus on infection prevention and control.

 Links to the three memos are available here:

 - Nursing facility survey activities: https://www.cms.gov/files/document/qso-20-12-allpdf.pdf-1,

 - Nursing facility infection control and prevention: https://www.cms.gov/files/document/qso-20-14-nh-revised.pdf, and

 All three documents contain links to additional CDC resources concerning COVID-19 and infection prevention and control.

 Should your facility have any questions or concerns about caring for patients or residents that may have COVID-19, please contact your state or local health department.
-If you have any questions about the legal ramifications or advice concerning a survey, please contact Peter Mellette, Nathan Mortier, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.
+If you have any questions about the legal ramifications or advice concerning a survey, please contact Peter Mellette, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.